cloudevents/spec/protobuf-format.md

   * `dataschema` SHOULD be populated with the type URL of the protobuf data message.

 * When the type of the data is text, the value MUST be stored in the `text_data` property.
-  * `datacontenttype` SHOULD be popuplated with the appropriate media-type.
+  * `datacontenttype` SHOULD be populated with the appropriate media-type.

 * When the type of the data is binary the value MUST be stored in the `binary_data` property.
   * `datacontenttype` SHOULD be populated with the appropriate media-type.